-Tecumseh knew that such “broad consensus was impossible”, but that is why he supported the position.
-Not yet ready to confront the United States directly, Tecumseh’s primary adversaries were initially the Native American leaders who had signed the treaty, and he threatened to kill them all
+Tecumseh knew that such a "broad consensus was impossible," but that is why he supported the position.
+Not yet ready to confront the United States directly, Tecumseh's primary adversaries were initially the Native American leaders who had signed the treaty, and he threatened to kill them all

 Tecumseh's War: The Fighting

 The confrontation ended peacefully but raised tensions.
 Both sides knew that a fight was likely.
-Tecumseh told Harrison that if the treaty was not rescinded that he would seek an alliance with the British.
+Tecumseh told Harrison that if the treaty was not rescinded, he would seek an alliance with the British.

 Tensions continued to rise with Tecumseh and his brother "The Prophet" sanctioning massacres on the frontier and with settlers continuing to encroach on native soil.
 This resulted in the Battle of Tippecanoe.

 The Battle of Tippecanoe marked the end of Tecumseh's War.
 Tecumseh made a mistake by going south to secure more alliance members and leaving his brother in charge at Prophetstown.

 His brother decided to raise tensions even more by ordering the death of Harrison.
 It was a mistake that resulted in the American victory.

 When Tecumseh learned about the battle, he became irate and even threatened to kill his brother.
 His confederacy would never become that strong again.

 During the War of 1812, Tecumseh allied with the British.
 He formed a close professional relationship with Isaac Brock, and the two of them successfully worked together during the Siege of Detroit and the Battle of Queenston Heights.
 Unfortunately, Brock was killed in action, and Tecumseh did not relate well with the other British commanders.